jianmin-chen/blog/_posts/2021-01-30-a-quick-refresher-on-algorithms.markdown

 ---
 <img src="https://cdn.pixabay.com/photo/2018/03/02/03/44/unordered-3192273__340.png" alt="Graph image" style="display: block; margin: 0 auto;">

 If you're someone like me, you probably need to review your basic algorithms once in a while.
 This is the cheat sheet for that!
-This page contains explanations and code(in Javascript) for basic searching algorithms:
+This page contains explanations and code(in JavaScript) for basic searching algorithms:

 * linear search
 * binary search